Online Sunshine Logo

 (5) The person or organization receiving a permit shall notify the authority, at least 3 days prior to undertaking any solicitation for which the permit was granted, of intent to undertake such solicitation.
 The notice shall name the individual solicitors, the area, and the time period, not to exceed 1 week, during which solicitation will be conducted.
 The same 3-day advance notice shall be given for subsequent periods.

-(6) Each individual solicitor shall display prominently on her or his person a badge or insignia, provided by the solicitor and approved by the authority, bearing the signature of a responsible officer of the authority and that of the solicitor and describing the solicitor by name, age, height, weight, eye color, hair color, address, and principal occupation and indicating the name of the organization for which funds are solicited.
+(6) Each individual solicitor shall display prominently on her or his person a badge or insignia, provided by the solicitor and approved by the authority, bearing the signature of a responsible officer of the authority and that of the solicitor and describing the solicitor by name, age, height, weight, eye color, hair color, street address, and principal occupation and indicating the name of the organization for which funds are solicited.

 (7)(a) In conducting the activities, no person shall: